 Komyo-ji is just shy of two kilometers from Kamakura Station.
 The distance means that it's off the beaten track and a little quieter than some of the better known temples.
-Don't let the distance discourage you, though, as it's worth the hike out Continue reading “Photo a Day: Komyo-ji”
+Don't let the distance discourage you, though, as it's worth the hike out - unlike many of the other temples and shrines, visitors can actually … Continue reading Photo a Day: Komyo-ji

 Also known as Take-dera, meaning bamboo temple, Hokoku-ji was founded in 1334.
 It’s a bit of a hike from Kamakura station, but if you love bamboo groves, it’s a must.
 The main grounds are open for free wandering, but entrance to the bamboo grove requires payment of a small fee, as does a ticket for … Continue reading Fall in Kamakura: Hokoku-ji